fallahn/xygine/tutorial/part_5/readme.md

 appropriately: if we get a message saying the `Ball` despawned, reduce the player's lives by one.
 Only respawn the `Ball` if the lives are not at 0.
 If we get a message saying a `Block` was broken increase the score.
 For the example I've incremented the score by 100 each time, but feel free to experiment with the scoring system.
-For example the amount of points awarded could increase with each block broken before the `Ball` hits the `Paddle` again.
+For instance the amount of points awarded could increase with each block broken before the `Ball` hits the `Paddle` again.

-Updating the score display from the message handler is simple, using the `CommandSystem` we added to `m_uiScene`.
+Updating the score display from within the message handler is simple, using the `CommandSystem` we added to `m_uiScene`.

     xy::Command cmd;